 March 16th…“IF YOU HAD ATTENDED COLLEGE, WHAT WOULD HAVE BEEN YOUR MAJOR?”

 One of my Battle Ground High School classmates, Artie Nauman, actually followed his heart and achieved the high honor of becoming an Obstetrician/Gynecologist in the Washington, D.C. area.
-At one of our High School reunions, I was talking with him about his medical profession.
+At one of our High School reunions, I was talking with him about his new and hard-earned medical profession.
 He said, “In comparison to General Medicine, delivering babies is a blast!!!
 Most of the time, about 95% of families go home healthy and happy with a darling baby in their arms!!”
-Alas, though, for me, school and grades (especially those of math and the sciences) were never good enough to even think of even getting into college, say nothing about surviving for up to the 10 years that it took Artie to achieve his doctor’s degrees.
+Alas, though, for me, school and grades (especially those of math and the sciences) were never good enough to even think of even getting into college, say nothing about surviving and thriving in medical school for up to the 10 years that it took Artie to achieve his doctor’s degrees.

 Since all indicators were leading me away from the medical field, I knew that if I HAD gone to college, my other joy of life would have been to major in MUSIC!
 The dynamics of music have transported me through realms of joy throughout my life.
 From foot tappin’ happy time songs to laments that bring tears to my eyes and heart as the conveyance of my soul becomes wrapped around the lilting melodies of a song that expressed my feelings at a particular moment.
 To this very day, the intensity of some songs will well up within my being and bring a lump of emotion to my throat as notes upon a musical staff transform themselves into powerful salvos of communicating dynamite.